About Andrew Everson

 I have been Director of Music at St. Joachim Catholic Church in Costa Mesa CA since 1990.
 There I direct 4 choirs and manage music for weddings, funerals and masses/liturgies of all sorts.
 The majority of my energies are poured into the 10:00am and 5:00pm English masses each Sunday as well as the 12:00 Spanish Choir.

 Before moving to Southern California I was raised in Colorado Springs Colorado with my 8 brothers and sisters.
-I graduated from William J Palmer High School in 1979 where I participated in marching band to jazz band, and earned a spot in the '79 edition of "Who's Who In Music".
+I graduated from William J Palmer High School in 1979 where I participated in marching band, jazz band, and earned a spot in the '79 National Edition of "Who's Who In Music".
 I went on to earn a 2-year degree in broadcasting as a back-up in case things did not work out in music.
 I soon discovered that both fields were brutally competitive and poured all of my energy into music.

 My most beloved instrument has always been the 5 string banjo and I was forging into uncharted territories with the instrument in the late 1980s.
 You can see me performing with 'Shrink-To-Fit" on banjo by clicking here.

 I recorded more of this music in Southern CA with Gold Record Producer Richard Mouser and was on my way to showcasing the project in LA when things took a dramatic downturn.
 A nagging right hand overuse injury called Focal Dystonia (click for more details of my saga) slowed my playing to a crawl and after consulting every sort of medical specialist, alternative medicine specialist, Carpal Tunnel MDs and some other goons and Gurus I eventually had to give up this particular dream.
-I did however, press a CD collection of the best of these works entitled "If I'm Alive", a few of which are still available in the Albums page of my personal website. (sound-clips are there as well)
+I did however, press a CD collection of the best of these works entitled "If I'm Alive", a few of which are still available in the Albums page of my personal website. (sound-clips are there as well.)
+I will soon post these recordings on my YouTube page.

 Since then, (1996) the Violin/Fiddle has become my instrument of choice when gigging, and I have blossomed as a music director at St. Joachim Church where Guitar is my primary instrument.
-I now compose choral music for my choirs and I have had 10 compositions published by Oregon Catholic Press and World Library Publications and, as always, I am seeking publication for more of my work.
-I also participate regularly with Christopher Walker's "Southern California Liturgical Composers Forum" which meets and focuses on liturgical composition every few months.
+I now compose choral music for my choirs and I have had 11 compositions published by Oregon Catholic Press and World Library Publications and GIA.
+As always, I am seeking publication for more of my work, and to that end, I continue to participate regularly with Christopher Walker's "Southern California Liturgical Composers Forum" which meets and focuses on liturgical composition every few months.

-I reside in Fullerton CA with my wife and four children.
-I occasionally pull a Celtic gig with my oldest son who backs my fiddling on guitar along with my daughters who sing many favorite Irish songs.
-(We're called 'Eversons and Daughters'.)
+I've resided here in Fullerton CA with my wife and four children., 3 of whom are now married and I now have 2 grandchildren.
+I occasionally pull a Celtic gig with 'Fingal's Cave' featuring my oldest son, Kadrick, who backs my fiddling on guitar along with Brian Carrol on Accordion and Whistles.
+My son and I put together a band prior to this one which featured my daughters, McKayla and Colleen, who sing many favorite Irish songs.
+(We were called 'Eversons and Daughters'.)

 0 comments: